TRNS5002 Interdisciplinary Translation Studies

 - Students are able to (1) be conversant with the interdisciplinary approaches to the study of translation and cross-cultural contacts introduced in this unit and (2) apply the disciplinary approaches to translation in the critical analysis of related textual, social and cultural events and phenomena.

-- Typically this unit is assessed in the following ways: (1) composition; (2) a glossary; and (3) an essay.
+- Indicative assessments in this unit are as follows: (1) composition; (2) a glossary; and (3) an essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.